gekkekoe/esphome-ecodan-hp/proxy_connecting.md

            ]
 ```

-Click save and install
+Click save and install.
 Choose manual and the code will be compiled to a ecodan-heatpump.bin.
 Choose Factory format when compiling is finished.
-You can then flash the .bin file, for the first time, by using a usb C cable connected to the Atom S3 lite. (need to power off the heatpump again and remove the m5stack proxy to flash it)
+You can then flash the .bin file, for the first time, by using an usb 'c' cable connected to the Atom S3 lite. (need to power off the heatpump again and remove the m5stack proxy to flash it)
 Flash the atom connected to a usb cable by using: https://web.esphome.io/?dashboard_install
 Click connect and choose the correct com port.
-And click install
+And then click install.
-Next time, the firmware can be updated by wifi directly as esphome detects the device is setup in your network, with the same code.
+Next time, the firmware can be updated by wifi directly, from within esphome, as it detects the device is already setup in your network, with the same code.